execaman/node-yt-cipher/README.md

 ## Maintain

-- Run `npm run submodule:update` to sync with ejs
+- Run `npm run sync:mods` to sync with ejs
+- Run `npm run sync:deps` to bring any new dependencies from ejs
 - Run `npm run build` to build and ensure changes were compatible
 - The built file would be under `lib`
-- You can always browse the ejs folder for changes that fail the build